Generalized bipyramids and hyperbolic volumes of alternating $k$-uniform tiling links: Computing volumes of tiling links

+Using standard spherical trigonometry, the length of one edge of $P_{i, \varepsilon}$ is enough to determine the angle subtended by the sides of a face of $B_{n_i}(\alpha_i)$ which meet at $v$.
+In turn, this angle completely determines the isometry class of the face, which is a hyperbolic triangle with two ideal vertices and one finite vertex.

+Now the angles $\alpha_i$ are chosen so that the spherical tiling $\TT$ is equilateral, and so we see that for any two given $B_{n_i}(\alpha_i)$ and $B_{n_j}(\alpha_j)$, the corresponding polygons $P_{i, \varepsilon}$ and $P_{j, \varepsilon}$ have sides of equal length.
+Therefore the angles subtended at the apexes $v_i$ and $v_j$ by the sides of a face are equal, hence the faces themselves are isometric.
+See Figure \ref{finiteapexes}.

+If $\mathbb{X} = \mathbb{E}^2$, then the apexes of each of the bipyramids $B_{n_i}(\alpha_i)$ are ideal and hence the faces of the bipyramids are all ideal triangles.
+Every ideal triangle is isometric, and so the claim is proven.

+Finally, when $\mathbb{X} = \mathbb{H}^2$ (and hence the apexes are all ultra-ideal), we recall from Lemma \ref{lem:link_poly} and the discussion which follows it that $n_i$ and $\alpha_i$ completely determine the isometry type of the polygons $P_i$ coming from the intersection of the bipyramids with their truncation planes.

+Now the non--$P_i$ faces of each $B_{n_i}(\alpha_i)$ are hyperbolic quadrilaterals with angles $0, 0, \pi/2, \pi/2$ and one finite side, which it shares with a $P_i$ face.
+It is an easy exercise to show that the length of the finite side completely determines such a quadrilateral up to isometry, and so the lengths of the sides of the truncation polygons $P_i$ determine the isometry type of the non--$P_i$ faces.
+But now since the angles $\alpha_i$ are such that the tiling $\TT$ is equilateral, the side lengths of the $P_i$ are all the same, and hence the non--$P_i$ faces of the bipyramids $B_{n_i}(\alpha_i)$ are all isometric. \end{proof}

-We now describe the explicit geometric realization of the bipyramids that will make up the link complements.
-We choose them to have the maximum possible symmetry.
-We first consider tilings that are 4-regular and therefore require no insertions of bigons.
+\para{Angle sum, non-bigon case} In order to verify the rest of the necessary gluing conditions, we first consider tilings that are 4--regular and therefore require no insertions of bigons.
+Around a crossing, the edge labels on the adjacent bipyramids appear as in Figure \ref{bipyramidgluing}.

-For each $n$-gon face $F$ in the projection of a tiling link $L$ to $S^2, T$ or $S_g$, the vertical edges of the corresponding $n$-bipyramid will all have the same dihedral angle $\alpha$, which is the angle at the corresponding vertex of $F$ in the equilateral realization of the tiling of $S^2, \mathbb{E}^2$ or $\mathbb{H}^2$.
-The equatorial edges will all have dihedral angle $\beta = \pi - \alpha$.
-Note this must occur to realize maximal symmetry for the bipyramids while ensuring that the sum of the four dihedral angles for the edges sharing each ideal equatorial vertex add up to $2\pi$.

-In the Euclidean case, where the top and bottom vertex of the bipyramids are ideal, this completely determines each $n$-bipyramid up to isometry.
-In the upper-half-space model of $\mathbb{H}^3$, we can choose one apex at $\infty$ and one apex at the origin.
-Then the fact all vertical edges have the same angle forces the equatorial vertices to form the vertices of a regular polygon centered at the origin, thereby determining the bipyramid up to isometry (see Figure \ref{bipyramid2}).